Inspectorch: Efficient rare event exploration in solar observations

 To incorporate spatial information, we model the distribution of local patches extracted from the data.
 Instead of relying on specialized neural network architectures tailored to spatial data, such as convolutional networks, we directly treat small spatial neighborhoods as multivariate samples drawn from an unknown distribution.
 By simply flattening these 2D patches into 1D vectors, \Inspectorch\ captures local spatial context while preserving the generality of our standard Normalizing Flow framework.

 An example of this approach is shown in Fig.~\ref{fig:nflow_spatial}, where \Inspectorch\ is applied to the spatial dimension of a Hinode/SP observation.
-We extract patches of size $5\times5$ pixels from the data, flatten them into 25-element vectors, and model their distribution using a Normalizing Flow.
+We extract \fixii{5 pixels $\times$ 5 pixels patches} from the data, flatten them into 25-element vectors, and model their distribution using a Normalizing Flow.
 The resulting log-probability map highlights regions with spatial patterns that deviate from the dominant morphology in the field of view.
-These regions correspond to localized structures whose spatial organization differs from the more common patterns present in the surrounding atmosphere, providing a data-driven way to identify spatially unusual features.
+These regions correspond to localized structures whose spatial organization differs from the more common patterns present in the surrounding atmosphere, providing a data-driven way to identify \fix{unusual spatial features}.

-\subsection{Temporal anomaly detection}
+\subsubsection{Temporal anomaly detection}

 Beyond spatial information, temporal variability provides an additional and often crucial dimension for distinguishing between different solar phenomena.
 In many cases, physically distinct processes may appear similar in single snapshots, while exhibiting markedly different temporal evolution.
 By modeling the distribution of short temporal segments, \Inspectorch\ can identify rare or impulsive dynamical behavior that is not captured by intensity-based or static criteria alone.
 Similar to the spatial approach, we treat short temporal segments as independent multivariate samples.
 By flattening these temporal windows into 1D feature vectors, the framework can model their distribution and identify rare or impulsive dynamical behavior that static criteria overlook.